justinnature1/Woods/README.md

 Main source code is located at: Woods/core/src/game/

+To run in the source code, use Woods/desktop/src/com/woods/game/desktop/DesktopLauncher.java

 You can also view the game on the web: https://redwoodhugger.itch.io/wood-simulator

 I used GWT to turn the java code to HTML5 compatible code.
 And I used the libGDX java framework to create the graphics.